Anshulchimnani/Webscrapping-data-from-a-website-/README.md

 # Webscrapping-data-from-a-website-
 Utilized BeautifulSoup to extract data from a website that lists the top 100 tourist destinations in Ireland.
 The data was further visualized by using geopy to determine the precise coordinates of the locations and scatter geo to display them on the maps.
+After which I created an SQL server and performed SQL codes in the same python notebook.